Top 10 Herbal Teas To Relieve Headaches

 10. Tulsi Tea

 Anyone with a nodding acquaintance with Ayurveda would be aware of Tulsi or holy basil.
 This adaptogenic herb is blessed with many medicinal properties and is used extensively by ayurvedic physicians.
 Its anti-inflammatory properties make it perfect for pain relief.
-Tulsi tea can especially help with headaches and migraines.34
+Tulsi tea can especially help with headaches and migraines.
+It also helps that it is safe and can be used by anyone.34

 Herbal teas notwithstanding, what’s wrong with putting the kettle on for a cup of plain old black tea to fix a headache?
-Nothing really, since tea, like many other ingredients – coffee, chocolate, colas – contains caffeine, the same ingredient included in both prescription and over-the-counter headache drugs to enhance the efficacy of pain relievers.35 The catch is that if you become habituated to too many cuppas, you could end up with a “rebound headache”, a condition that is the consequence of excessive caffeine ingestion.
+Nothing really, since tea, like many other ingredients – coffee, chocolate, colas – contains caffeine, the same ingredient included in both prescription and over-the-counter headache drugs to enhance the efficacy of pain relievers.35 The catch is that if you become habituated to too many cuppas, you could end up with a “rebound headache,” a consequence of excessive caffeine ingestion.

 Generally speaking, someone with a headache can consume up to 200 mg of caffeine over a day.
 However, the National Headache Foundation cautions chronic headache sufferers against taking caffeine every day.